LukeSmithxyz/based.cooking/content/ricotta.md

 author: "SuperDuperDeou"
 ---

-The ricotta is an Italian cheese made by cooking the whey (liquid byproduct of the cheese production), by cooking it at an high temperature (80-90°C), hence the name "ricotta", which means "cooked again".
+The ricotta is an Italian cheese made by cooking the whey (liquid byproduct of the cheese production), by cooking it at a high temperature (80-90°C), hence the name "ricotta", which means "cooked again".
 Even though it's typically made from the whey, you can make it directly from the milk as well.

 ## Ingredients